 arrange rides for those that need them (especially from Melbourne),

 although there are no guarantees.
-I can normally arrange comfortable and
+I can arrange comfortable and

-inexpensive accommodation in Port Fairy, as well as a Saturday evening
+inexpensive accommodation in Port Fairy.
+As well, I organise a Saturday

 For the boat trip, we leave early (between 6 and 7.30, depending on the

 season) and return in the afternoon (at about 4).
 As well as the obvious